facebook

 Multifocal Contact Lenses

-These lenses contain different prescription zones that help control eye focus and reduce eye strain, which can help manage childhood myopia more effectively than standard lenses.
+These lenses have various prescription areas that assist in controlling eye focus and minimizing eye strain which can assist in controlling childhood myopia more effectively than ordinary lenses.

 How to Improve Myopia and Promote Healthy Habits?